Permission Troubleshooting

 Overview

-This guide helps troubleshoot issues with Hash permissions and permission bit manipulation.
-Permission values are bit-based flags that can be combined using bitwise OR.
+This guide helps troubleshoot issues with permissions and permission bit manipulation.
+Permission values are 25-bit flags (bits 0-24) combined using bitwise OR.
+The maximum value (PermAll) is 33554431.

 Common Issues